Urban Kayak Design

 Thigh-Strap Construction

 One can buy commercially made thigh-straps for kayaks.
-I bought them all, and they were all deficient in one way or another.
-So, I made my own, which were cheaper and better.
-Using the purchased parts that are listed above, I did the following:
+I bought half a dozen models.
+They were all deficient in one way or another.
+So, I made my own, which were cheaper, more comfortable, and had better ergonomics.
+Using the purchased parts that are listed above, do the following:

 • For the two long sections, create a loop (by sewing) at the front end.
 Make the loop big enough so that it can go over the PVC pipe.
 See the first picture above for details.
 At the other end of the strap, attach the adjustable half of the buckle.